wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-fee.md

 The minimum fees in WAVES for each type of transaction are listed in the table below.

 :warning: If a transaction is verified by an [account script](/en/ride/script/script-types/account-script) or an [asset script](/en/ride/script/script-types/asset-script), then the fee is increased by 0.004 WAVES for each script execution.

+Starting from node version 1.3.1, after activation of feature #16 "Ride V5, dApp-to-dApp invocations, Continuations":

+* For Invoke Script transactions, canceled the extra fee of 0.004 WAVES for smart assets in payments and script actions.
+* For all types of transactions, the extra fee of 0.004 WAVES for sending a transaction from a smart account or dApp is only required if the complexity of sender's account script or dApp script verifier function exceeds the [sender complexity threshold](/en/ride/limits/).

+Versions 1.3.x are currently available for [Stagenet](/en/blockchain/blockchain-network/) only.

 The fee is not increased by 0,004 WAVES for [exchange transactions](/en/blockchain/transaction-type/exchange-transaction) if the order is sent from a smart account or if the matcher fee is a smart asset.

 **Example 1.**